kunzels/8thLightReadingList/readme.md

 <h2> Applied changes to 6/24/21 </h2>

 1. The gem was incorrectly labeled 'debugger' in the gemfile.
+This4 should have been 'byebug'.
+I believe the require statement was working on my end because I must have byebug globally installed.
-This should have been 'byebug'.
-Fixing this should resolve point one, but I have also added a version dependency for ruby.
+   Fixing this should resolve point one.
+2.
-   The most recent version of ruby required is from the byebug gem, requiring ruby 2.4.0 or higher.
-While we should be able to dynamically allow for the gem to install the most recent version of byebug depending on the user's ruby version, I prefer to have the user update their ruby version for stability and security.
+3. The most recent version of ruby required is from the byebug gem, requiring ruby 2.4.0 or higher.
+   While we should be able to dynamically allow for the gem to install the most recent version of byebug depending on the user's ruby version (getting us down to 2.0 or higher), I prefer to have a higher requirement of the ruby version for stability and security.
+4.